charlie-foxtrot0802/MSES602/weekOneDiscussion.md

 **What could be done to change this behavior to be more helpful for someone trying to find the domain associated with a particular IP address?**

+I think that something that could be done is being able to get more information out of a CNAME reverse lookup query, or make the query more human readable to give better context.

 **What is the DNS server that you are using on your local PC or environment where you are doing the lab?**